RedPillAnalytics/docker-gradle-version/README.md

 ## Motivation
 I've been moving more of our builds off of [Jenkins](https://www.jenkins.io/) and on to [Google Cloud Build (GCB)](https://cloud.google.com/cloud-build).
-There are a lot of pros and cons when considering a move to GCB.
+There are pros and cons when considering a move to GCB.

 First the pros:
 - It's a managed service which is affordably priced, and very easy to use.
 No infrastructure.
-- Builds are easily tested using `gcloud builds submit`, so no more changing, committing, and pushing to see if our pipelines are working.
+- Builds are easily tested using `gcloud builds submit`, so no more changing, committing, and pushing to see if a pipeline works.
 - The "every step is simply a container" approach is so easy.
 Of course, other services use this same approach, but none as elegantly as GCB.

 Now, the cons:
 - The UI is terrible.
 They've made enhancements lately, but it's still terrible by any reasonable measurement.
-- Their focus seems to be on things that Google wants, not on what the community wants.
-I'm basing this solely on GitHub feedback, so consider the source is mostly opinion.
 - I have to repeat myself often with multiple `cloudbuild.yaml` files and multiple triggers, because of their disparate support with building PRs, branches, and tags, and some limitation in the `cloudbuild.yaml` syntax.
 I really, really hate this aspect.
+- Their focus seems to be on things that Google thinks we need, instead of what the community actually wants.
+I'm basing this on [issue feedback on GitHub](https://github.com/GoogleCloudPlatform/cloud-builders/issues/138), so consider this is mostly opinion.
+But the request for basic filtering by branch name with a single build trigger has been out there for years, and Google is reasonably cavalier in their response.
 - And finally (the main point for this repo), is that GCB repository clones either don't checkout a git repository at all (using the GitHub app), or the checkout is so shallow that it's barely usable.

 Through the years using [Gradle](https://gradle.org/) to build Java, Scala and Groovy projects, I've always used [Gradle plugins](https://plugins.gradle.org/) that automatically determine the `project.version` property based on the git history of commits and tags.
 When our CI/CD server simply copies the git repository instead of cloning it, we can't rely on using the git-ness of our repository at all.
 So I built this container image to use the GitHub API instead.

-My process centers around Java, Gradle, GitHub and Google Cloud Build, and that's what it's designed for.
+My process centers around Gradle, GitHub and Google Cloud Build, and that's what it's designed for.
 If your process needs to go in a different direction on any of these pieces, PRs are welcome, and I would love to support them.

 ## Implementation
 I've done very little new development here...
 I'm standing on the shoulders of giants and cobbling together a few magnificent pieces of OSS with a small `entrypoint.sh` that uses them together.